justbekazu/rcl-project/website/readme.md

 ### What we can do for you

 RCL is a one stop shop for all your concrete lifting needs.
 Large or small, residential or commercial, RCL has the knowledge and tools to complete any job in a timely and professional manner.
-RCL is based in middle TN (Hendersonville) and will travel 50 miles for standard jobs.
-IF you should require RCL to travel beyond this, please contact us for a quote.
+RCL is based in middle TN (Hendersonville) and operates within a 50 mile radius for standard jobs.
+Should you require RCL to travel beyond this, we will be happy to provide you with a quote.

 <br>